My God, my God, why hast Thou forsaken me?: Interpretations

 This saying is taken by some as an abandonment of the Son by the Father.
 Another interpretation holds that at the moment when Jesus took upon himself the sins of humanity, the Father had to turn away from the Son because the Father is "of purer eyes than to see evil and cannot look at wrong" (ESV).
+Jesus's expression of abandonment by God represents a cry of pain in a difficult circumstance rather than a loss of faith, with the following narrative in Matthew showing that God did not forsake Jesus.

 Others see these words in the context of Psalm 22 and suggest that Jesus recited these words, perhaps even the whole psalm, "that he might show himself to be the very Being to whom the words refer; so that the Jewish scribes and people might examine and see the cause why he would not descend from the cross; namely, because this very psalm showed that it was appointed that he should suffer these things."

 A different approach was suggested by Chiara Lubich, where forsakenness is seen as an element of inseparable reciprocity with respect to prayer "that all may be one" in John 17:21-23.